What is giardiasis?

 Giardiasis may be treated with prescription antibiotic medicines.

 Several medicines can be used to treat the infection.
-These include metronidazole, tinidazole, and nitazoxanide.
+These include metronidazole, tinidazole, nitazoxanide, and paromomycin.

 What are possible complications of giardiasis?